ryness/stonks/_reports/PLTR.md

   </details>
 ---

-**Generated:** <time class="js-local-time" datetime="2025-11-04T03:31:55.578836+00:00">2025-11-04 03:31 UTC</time> (runtime 1m 24s)
+**Generated:** <time class="js-local-time" datetime="2025-11-04T03:49:02.188777+00:00">2025-11-04 03:49 UTC</time> (runtime 1m 9s)

 ![Palantir Technologies Inc. Class A Common Stock logo](https://ryness.github.io/stonks/assets/logos/PLTR.svg)

 ## 1. The Biz

-1.1. **Activities:** Palantir provides data integration and analytical software, delivering its Foundry platform for commercial customers and Gotham for government clients.
-It focuses on using data to create operational efficiencies and works exclusively with entities in Western-allied nations.
+1.1. **Activities:** Palantir provides analytical software platforms that help organizations leverage data for decision-making and operational efficiency.
+It serves commercial clients through Foundry and government clients through Gotham, focusing on entities in Western-allied nations.

-1.2. **Profitable?:** yes — profitable with ~22% profit margin, $763.29M cumulative net income over recent quarters, and strong free cash flow.
+1.2. **Profitable?:** Yes—Palantir is profitable, with positive net income totaling $763.29M across recent periods, a ~22% profit margin, and strong free cash flow.

 1.3. **Customer & Markets:** Primary customers are commercial enterprises and government agencies, served via Foundry and Gotham, respectively.
-Markets are the United States and other Western-allied nations where it operates.
+Its markets are concentrated in Western-allied countries, with notable momentum in the U.S. commercial segment per recent results.

-1.4. **Competition:** Competitors include large AI/cloud and data platforms such as Microsoft, Amazon, Google, Snowflake, and C3.ai (per related companies).
-The data does not specify market share or rank.
+1.4. **Competition:** Competitors include Microsoft, Amazon, Google, Snowflake, and C3.ai (per the provided comps list).
+Relative market ranking is not specified in the supplied data.

 ## 2. Recent

-2.1. **7d Trend?:** up — advanced from the 186.78 local low toward 207.52 resistance and closed at 207.18, above the 20-day moving average (185.15).
+2.1. **7d Trend?:** up — price advanced from a local low near 186.78 toward 207.52 resistance, closing at 207.18 and above the 20-DMA.

-2.2. **7d Buy/Sell Points?:** Buying near 186.78 (suggested buy zone/local low) was favorable, while selling near 199.85 (suggested sell zone) or around 207.52 resistance offered exits.
+2.2. **7d Buy/Sell Points?:** Buying near 186.78 (close to support at 182.85) looked attractive, while selling near 199.85 and into the 207.52 resistance was favorable.

 2.3.1. **7d Volume:** high